--TARDY POLICY
+TARDY POLICY

 Tardiness is an undesirable habit which should be held to a minimum.
 It is very important that students are punctual to all their classes.
 Students are allowed two (2) tardies per class period per semester.
 Upon receiving the third tardy, the student will be given one detention.
-On the fourth tardy, the student will serve two detentions during the next three school days.
-On the fifth tardy, the student will serve a one day in-school-suspension.
+Students will serve a lunch detention for every tardy to class after the third occurrence.

--LEAVING SCHOOL DURING ATTENDANCE HOURS
+LEAVING SCHOOL DURING ATTENDANCE HOURS